 Just thinking positively about the best outcome isn’t enough, though, because there are obstacles that inevitably get in the way of your goals.
 Imagine an obstacle that you can control from within—such as thoughts, feelings, bad habits, or actions—that might prevent you from working toward your goal.
 Take some time to deeply imagine what it might feel like to encounter that obstacle.

-Steps 2 and 3 together help get you motivated.
+Steps 2 and 3 together help get you motivated to optimize your performance.
 Fantasizing about the outcome gets you excited about your goal.
 This positive thinking might help you feel good, and it might be enough to get you to do the “easy things.”
 However, it’s not enough to generate the motivation you need to buck up and do the hard stuff.
 This is why you need to contrast your positive thinking with the reality of the obstacles standing in your way.
 Steps 2 and 3 together can provide you with the motivation to do what’s needed to accomplish your goal.

 Finally, devise a plan to overcome the obstacles you identified.
 This plan involves “when…then” statements known as “implementation intentions.”
 You might think, “WHEN (obstacle), THEN I will (effective plan).”
 Repeat this for each obstacle you identified.
 Using “when…then” statements helps you deliberately connect your plan to the obstacles you’ve identified ahead of time.
 For example, the obstacle to your goal to max the APFT might be that you tend to sit on the couch and watch TV when you get home from work instead of going for a run.
 You could devise the plan of “WHEN I come home from work, THEN I will immediately change into my running clothes and go for a run.”
 The WHEN...THEN strategy prevents you from wasting mental energy deciding what you should do because you already have an automatic plan in place.